philippe-beland/StarWarsDB/Python/README.md

-# Qu'est-ce qui se trame
+# Star Wars Database

-Various functions and classes for Qu'est-ce qui se trame radio show/podcast
+Various functions and classes for Star Wars Database, that started on FileMaker in 2018, to be continued into Ninox after, then for my personal app in Swift.
+This Python package is used to make the transition from Ninox to Supabase.

 ## Table of contents